aota/kaleidofest.ca/location.md

 ---
-layout: default
+layout: map
 permalink: /location/
 title: Location
+headline: Getting to Kaleido
 ---

-# Getting to Kaleido

 Kaleido Festival is located in the heart of Edmonton’s newest arts district, Alberta Avenue.